Mmhmm: Release

 The album was the band's first on Capitol Records; and bassist Brian Pittman's last album with the band.
-In addition to being released on Capitol and Gotee, Mmhmm was re-released on vinyl on Mono Vs Stereo.
-The re-release includes a song originally from Apathetic EP, called "Apathetic Way to Be".
-The singles "Be My Escape" and "Who I Am Hates Who I've Been", both found on Mmhmm, boosted Relient K's mainstream popularity.
-Although the song "High of 75" was never released to mainstream markets, it spent fifteen consecutive weeks in the CCM top ten.
+In addition to being released on Capitol and Gotee, Mmhmm was re-released on vinyl on Mono Vs Stereo, which includes a song originally from the Apathetic EP, called "Apathetic Way to Be".
+The singles "Be My Escape" and "Who I Am Hates Who I've Been", boosted Relient K's mainstream popularity.
+"Be My Escape" was released on November 2, 2004 as the lead single, the same day as the album.
+The song peaked at number 82 on the Billboard Hot 100, their first entry on the chart and was certified Gold by the Recording Industry Association of America.
+The album's second single, "Who I Am Hates Who I've Been" was released on June 27, 2005.
+The song reached number 58 on the Billboard Hot 100 and was certified Gold by the RIAA.
+The song was released to radio on August 23.
+Serviced to Christian radio on June 2, 2006, as the album's third and final single, "High of 75", the song peaked at number 17 on the US Hot Christian Songs chart.

+On December 9, 2014, the album was reissued for the tenth anniversary of the album's release.
+The reissue, Mmhmm10 was available as a deluxe edition CD and a digital download, while a vinyl edition of the original album, that also included a copy of the deluxe CD, was also released.
+The band toured around the United States for the anniversary.
+For the twentieth anniversary of Mmhmm, the album was re-pressed on vinyl.

+Promotion

 In February 2005, Relient K toured the Southern US states with Mae and Name Taken.
 They appeared at The Bamboozle festival in April 2005.
 In May and June 2005, the group supported Good Charlotte and Simple Plan on their co-headlining US tour.
 Between mid June and mid August, the group went on the 2005 edition of Warped Tour.
-"Who I Am Hates Who I've Been" was released to radio on August 23.
 In October and November 2005, they embarked on a headlining US tour, with support from MxPx, Rufio and Over It.
 Between February and April 2006, the group went on The Matt Hoopes Birthday Tour, with support from the Rocket Summer and Maxeen.
 Following this, they appeared at The Bamboozle festival.